Margret Boveri

-Margret Antonie Boveri (14 August 1900 – 6 July 1975) was one of the best-known German journalists and writers of the post-World War II period.
+Margret Antonie Boveri (Würzburg, 14 August 1900 – Berlin, 6 July 1975) was one of the best-known German journalists and writers of the post-World War II period.
 She was a recipient of the German Critics' Prize and the Bundesverdienstkreuz.

-Life
+Early life

-Margret Boveri was born in Würzburg, Germany, the daughter of German biologist Theodor Boveri and American biologist Marcella O'Grady Boveri.
+In 1900, Margret Boveri was born in Würzburg, Germany, the daughter of German biologist Theodor Boveri and American biologist Marcella O'Grady Boveri.
+Margret developed an early interest in foreign cultures and politics after spending time with people from various countries at a zoology station in Naples.
 Her father died in 1915 and her mother returned to the USA in 1925.

-She studied history and political science in Munich and Berlin.
-From 1934 she worked in the Foreign Affairs section of the Berliner Tageblatt newspaper, where she was promoted by the editor, Paul Scheffer.
+Due to a lack of a university programme in foreign policy in Germany then, Margret studied German, history, philosophy, and English at the University of Würzburg.
+In 1932, she completed her doctorate at Berlin with a thesis on British Foreign Policy.
+She presented a negative view on Britain's international relations in her dissertation; she held this opinion throughout her journalistic career.
+Her switch to pursuing journalism instead of diplomacy and politics, she claimed was due to Adolf Hitler's rise to power in January 1933.
+She did not want to work closely with the Nazi regime.
+Initially, she intended to work with Frankfurter Zeitung.
+However, this was met with rejections and claims that women cannot cover politics in journalism.